 Bone and Joint Problems:

-This is when you toe looks really big and as if though its popping out at the base.
+This is when your toe looks really big and as if though it is popping out at the base.

 This is when you have a crooked or curved toe.